daimh/daisplay/README.md

 #### Customization
 * to show realtime weather, get a free appkey from <https://openweathermap.org/api> and put it in /etc/daisplay.conf
 * copy multiple background png images to /home/pi/daisplay/var/lib/daisplay/background/.
 You can even dynamically generate png images in that directory.
-* copy h264 format videos files to var/lib/daisplay/video-X1-Y1-X2-Y2-DESCRIPTION/
+* copy h264 format videos files to var/lib/daisplay/video-X1-Y1-X2-Y2-DESCRIPTION/, only 1080p is supported as omxplayer has such a limitation even on Pi 4
 * to adjust the video window location, change X1, Y1, X2, Y2 in those video directory names
 * command 'png2h264' can convert multiple png files to a h264 video for smooth slideshow
 * convert other video format to h264
 	`$ mencoder example.mpg -ovc x264 -x264encopts preset=medium -o example.h264`
 * embed subtitle file into a video
 	`$ mencoder example.mpg -ovc x264 -x264encopts preset=medium -sub Market.srt -subfont-text-scale 3 -o example.h264`
-* reduce video resolution, as Pi 3 is not powerful enough to play multiple HD videos.
+* reduce video resolution, as Pi 3 is not powerful enough to play multiple 1080p videos.
 	`$ mencoder large.h264 -ovc x264 -x264encopts preset=medium -vf scale=960:540 -o small.h264`

 #### Package and install your own customzation